 On the other hand, Google Merchant Center and Google Shopping definitely use that data.
 It’s actually a requirement for some features and if you’re missing them, your products might not be available in Merchant Center at all.

-Given their growing importance, if you have any of these identifiers for your products I would recommend adding them into Shopify.
+Given their growing importance, if you have any of these identifiers for your products I would recommend adding them to Shopify.
+You can add them at the product and variant level under inventory.

-Having them setup might give you a leg up in the search results in the future.
-Especially since Google is redoing much around Rich Results right now.
+Having them set up might give you a leg up in the search results in the future.

 If you haven’t checked on your structured data lately and you’re not using JSON-LD for SEO, you might want to.